m2osw/eventdispatcher/README.md

 reply which is useless).

+# Tools

+## `ed-stop`

+The `ed-stop` sends a SIGINT and then a SIGTERM (if required) to the specified service or PID.

+    ed-stop --server <name>|<pid>

+In most cases, it is preferable to use the `ed-signal` to do a _soft_ termination of a service.
+The `ed-signal` can send a `STOP` or a `QUIT` message instead.

+## `ed-signal`

+The `ed-signal` sends a message to the specified _server_ (`--server`).
+The default is to send a UDP message (a.k.a. a signal) to the service without having to wait for an answer.

+    ed-signal --server 127.0.0.1

 # Missing Features

 * Full IPv6 Support

   We need to make sure that all our classes support IPv6 as expected.
+  It should already be in place, it's a matter of testing to make sure it works 100% as expected.

 * Use of libaddr everywhere

   The snapcommunicator version used a string for the address and an integer for the port.
 At this time the library still accepts those parameters.

   The new version should accept an `addr::addr` instead leaving the parsing work to the caller (so it can be specialized as per the caller's need).

   This will also help with the IPv6 support since the `addr::addr` objects make all addresses an IPv6 address.

 * Attempt connecting with additional addresses

   The `connect()` for a TCP or a UDP connection may have multiple addresses (i.e. many web services offer a list of 5, 7, 10... addresses).
 If the `connect()` fails with the first address, then it should be re-attempted with the next one.
 This is not very useful with our services at the moment.

   **Note:** these addresses may also change with time.
 So if you requests a domain to give you an IP address at some point, it may be necessary to request for new IPs when you attempt to reconnect much later.
 This is also not currently supported as input domain names are transformed to IP addresses and they stay that way _forever_ (until you restart or as a programmer, until you create a new object with that domain name).

 * Full multithread support

   The library depends on our `cppthread` library so it has full access to all the multithread features we have available.
 However, at the moment, most of the functions are not multithread safe.
 We need to add such support (i.e. mutex + guards).

   Until this is complete you either have to protect your threads really well or use your own layer to handle messages in one specific thread through the `ed::communicator` and your other thread to do work.
 Our current implementation, though, works really well with services that use threads only to do _instant_ work or do not really need to use threads at all.
 We've successfully use the library in all three types of processes.